 Eggplant with Yellow Leaves

 Yellowing of leaves is often caused by care problems like irregular watering or a lack of nitrogen in the soil.
 Plants that aren’t getting enough water may initially wilt during midday, yellowing as the water stress increases.
-Apply two to four inches of organic mulch and water these plants more frequently, preferably in the morning.
+Apply 2 to 4 inches (5-8 cm.) of organic mulch and water these plants more frequently, preferably in the morning.

 Early blight and Verticillium wilt are caused by fungal pathogens that are common in the soil.
 Both diseases come on suddenly, sometimes only affecting part of the plant at first.
 Eventually, the yellowing will spread across the entire plant as it dies from an inability to transport nutrients to its tissues.
 These fungal diseases are difficult or impossible to treat, but copper fungicides and chlorothalonil are labeled for pretreatment for early blight.
 Crop rotation is effective chemical-free prevention.